MystenLabs/onenet-bushi/bushi_v1/README.md

      - set royalty cuts
    - withdraw policy:
      - create a withdraw policy
-   - register the withdraw policy to require a transfer token to withdraw from a kiosk
+   - register the withdraw policy to require a transfer ticket to withdraw from a kiosk
 - In the mint functions we require a `MintCap<BattlePass>` and emit a `mint_event` when a battle pass is minted.
 - functions `mint_to_launchpad` and `mint_default_to_launchpad`: mint a battle pass and deposit it to a warehouse
 - function `export_to_kiosk` deposits a battle pass to a kiosk.